 WWF in Action

-Dedicated to maintaining and restoring ecosystems in the Barents Sea, WWF is calling for the following action plan to be implemented:
+Dedicated to maintaining and restoring ecosystems in the Arctic, WWF is calling for the following action plan to be implemented:

-- Identify coastal and marine areas with high conservation value in the Russian part of the Barents Sea, and plan where protected areas should be sited and highlight sensitive sites where development should not occur.
+- Identify coastal and marine areas with high conservation value, and plan where protected areas should be sited and highlight sensitive sites where development should not occur.

 - Promote adoption of Marine Stewardship Council sustainable fishing standards.